Will Microsoft make cover for the iPad?

 Documents on a Microsoft download page reveal that the company might be working on a Touch Cover for the iPad.
-The discovery was first reported by the website WinFuture.
+The page was first spotted by the German site WinFuture.

 Microsoft didn't immediately respond to a request for comment.